DHTMLX/gantt-docs/data/api/gantt_bind.md

 @short:
-	creates a new function that, when called, has its *this* keyword set to the provided value
+	creates a new function that, when called, has its <i>this</i> keyword set to the provided value

 @params: